SensesProject/gems/README.md

 `config` defines which data is fetched and shown.
 It requires the fields `runs`, `variables`, and `regions`, but since `questions` are used to overwrite parts of said config, not all fields must be given at the root level. `runs` is an array of arrays, which contain a model as their first element and a scenario as the second element.
 Models and scenarios are typically written as templates which are later modified by `params` (see `$warming` in the example above). `regions` and `variables` are arrays of strings, providing the regions and variables to be shown.

 `questions` is an array of objects, each representing a guiding question offering a different config.
 Users can choose between those questions.
 A question requires a `name` and to override the config their own config.
 Fields in there are propagated to the main config.
+Questions can also provide their own `workspace` url, this also overrides any url given on the top level of the gem.

 To offer a way to visually structure information, `questions` may als have a field `groups` each having a field `name` and `config`.
 Configs in groups are chained and don't override each other.
 A question with groups looks like this:
 ```